JetBrains/lets-plot-docs/source/python/pages/charts.rst

 Exploratory Data Analysis (EDA) is an open-ended, highly interactive, iterative process, whose actual steps are segments of a stubbily branching, tree-like pattern of possible actions.

-Learn more about instruments for EDA in Lets-Plot: :ref:`'bistro' Plots <bistro>`.
+Learn more about instruments for EDA in Lets-Plot: :doc:`'bistro' Plots </python/pages/bistro>`.

 |geopandas-icon| GeoPandas Shapes